 - Place the chicken in a bowl, pour the sauce on top, and toss until the chicken is evenly coated.
 Cover the bowl in plastic wrap and let it marinate in the fridge overnight.

-- Thread chicken on each skewer.
-Assemble the skewers on top of a baking dish so they don't touch the bottom (this will help them cook more evenly).
+- Thread chicken onto each skewer.
+Assemble the skewers on top of a baking dish in a way so they don't touch the bottom (this helps them cook more evenly).
 Alternatively, you can place them onto a wire rack on top of a baking sheet.

-- Bake the kebabs at 450°F for 25 minutes, or until the chicken is golden brown and has reached an internal temperature of 165°F.
+- Bake the kabobs at 450°F for 25 minutes, or until the chicken is golden brown and has reached an internal temperature of 165°F.

 Have you ever tried this marinade and just baked chunks/thighs without skewering?